WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/ref.is_null
 1. Assert: Due to validation, a value of value type ref is on the top of the stack.
 2. Pop the value ref from the stack.
-3. If ref is REF.NULL, then:
+3. If ref is some REF.NULL, then:
   a.
 Push the value (I32.CONST 1) to the stack.
 4. Else:
   a.
 Push the value (I32.CONST 0) to the stack.